Hieromon/AutoConnect/mkdocs/acjson.md

 : - **style** : Specifies the qualification style to give to the content and can use the style attribute format as it is.

 !!! caution "AutoConnect's JSON parsing process is not perfect"
-    It is based on ArduinoJson, but the process is simplified to save memory.
-As a result, even if there is an unnecessary key, it will not be an error.
-It is ignored.
+    It is based on analysis by ArduinoJson, but the semantic analysis is simplified to save memory.
+Consequently, it is not an error that a custom Web page JSON document to have unnecessary keys.
+It will be ignored.

 ## Loading JSON document